How to Use Upterm Add-In Plugin

 upterm-installation-2>Select devices to send command and click on the Execute button

->Wait for 1 minute for initiation, then click on the Got It button.
+>Wait for 1 minute for initiation, then click on the Done button.

 2. Set Up Open Session